 By browsing to http://SquaredUpServer/SquaredUpv4/Activate (where SquaredUpServer is the name of the server where Squared Up is installed).

 Take care to use the correct licence key, as many licences only allow one activation.
 For example, the Primary key for the first server, or the Secondary key for subsequent servers in a multi-server / high availability environment.
-The Primary key can be activated on one server, while the Secondary key can be activated on up to 3 servers, by default.
+The Primary key can be activated only once, while the Secondary key can be activated on up to 3 servers.

 Each Squared Up instance should have only one Squared Up licence key installed.
-This is usually either a trial licence or the Primary licence, but occasionally, you may have both a Primary and a trial licence installed, for example, if you are trialing new features while considering a licence upgrade.
+This is usually either a trial licence, or after purchasing Squared Up either the Primary or Secondary licence.
+You may have both a Primary and a trial licence installed, for example, if you are trialing new features while considering a licence upgrade.

 To check which licence is being used by an instance of Squared Up, open Squared Up on a particular server by using the localhost address on the server itself or using the server name in the URL, for example